TheEagleByte/gmn-web/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=element-web&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=element-web)
 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=element-web&metric=bugs)](https://sonarcloud.io/summary/new_code?id=element-web)

+# Greyman Network Web Client

+This repository is a rebranded fork of the Element Web client for use with the [Greyman Network](https://greyman.network/).
+Our goal is to provide a customized experience tailored to our community while adhering to open-source principles.

+Licensing and Compliance
+This project is based on the Element Web client, which is licensed under the Apache License 2.0.
+We have rebranded the application, set the default home server to our own, and made other modifications to better serve our users.

+**Key points about our compliance with the Apache License 2.0:**

+- **Open Source:** This project remains open source and freely available under the same Apache 2.0 license as the original Element Web client.
+- **Attribution:** Proper attribution to the original Element Web client and its contributors is included, as required by the license.
+- **No Commercial Intent:** This project is not intended for profit.
+It is provided for free to the community as part of the Greyman Network.
+- **Modifications:** We have made modifications to the original source code, including rebranding and setting the default home server.
+These changes are clearly documented in the repository, in accordance with the license.

+*For more information on the Apache License 2.0, please refer to the [official documentation](https://www.apache.org/licenses/LICENSE-2.0).*

+---

 # Element

 Element (formerly known as Vector and Riot) is a Matrix web client built using the [Matrix